 The Company is a wholly owned subsidiary of BOS, and ultimately LBG.
 Consequently the directors further acknowledge that the activities taken with regard to the Company's strategy have been closely aligned to that of LBG, which is to achieve both long-term and sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.
-Further information on LBG's strategy around Section 172(1) can be found in the LBG annual report and financial statements for 2020 can be found in note 18.
+Further information on LBG's strategy around Section 172(1) can be found in the LBG annual report and financial statements for 2020 on pages 46 to 51.
+Further details of how to obtain access to the LBG annual report and financial statements for 2020 can be found in note 18.